Skip to main content

 Quick answer

 To make a 'day in the life' Korea AI video, feed one clear selfie plus a 2000s-camcorder prompt to an AI video model like Seedance 2.0, Veo 3, or Sora 2 — a candid slice-of-life in a quiet residential neighborhood with faded color, sensor noise, autofocus hunting and handheld shake.
-Or skip the prompt engineering: Starrd's A Day in Seoul template bakes the whole 2000s-camcorder look into one tap from a single photo — no filming, no grading app, first video free.
+Or skip the prompt engineering: Starrd's A Day in Seoul template bakes the whole 2000s-camcorder look into one tap from a single photo — no filming, no grading app, 100 credits (about $5.99) per video, no subscription.

 What You're Trying to Make